tapis-project/documentation/source/technical/apps.rst

 -----------------------------------
 Minimal Definition and Restrictions
 -----------------------------------
-When creating an application the required attributes are: *id*, *version*, *appType* and *containerImage*.
+When creating an application the required attributes are: *id*, *version*, *appType*, *containerImage* and *jobAttributes->execSystemId*.
 Depending on the type of application and specific values for certain attributes there are other requirements.
 The restrictions are:

-* If *dynamicExecSystem* is true then *execSystemConstraints* is required.
-* If *dynamicExecSystem* is false then *execSystemId* is required.
 * If *archiveSystemId* is specified then *archiveSystemDir* is required.
 * If *appType* is FORK then the following attributes may not be specified: *maxJobs*, *maxJobsPerUser*, *nodeCount*, *coresPerNode*, *memoryMB*, *maxMinutes*.